whyleonardo/api-solid/README.md

 - [x] It should be possible to sign-up an user;
 - [x] It should be possible to authenticate an user;
 - [x] It should be possible to obtain logged user profile;
-- [] It should be possible to obtain the number of check-ins made by logged user;
+- [x] It should be possible to obtain the number of check-ins made by logged user;
-- [] It should be possible to user retrive their check-in history;
+- [x] It should be possible to user retrive their check-in history;
 - [] It should be possible for user to search for nearby gyms;
 - [] It should be possible for user to search for gyms by name;
 - [x] It should be possible for user made check-in in a gym;
+- [] It should be possible to validate user check-in;
 - [x] It should be possible to register a gym;

 ## Business Rules